 Make sure you have an emergency bag ready.
 Kit it out with emergency food and water, warm clothing and a first aid kit.
 You should also keep in mind essentials that will help your car in an emergency.
 A tow strap, jump leads and a shovel are all, key in an emergency.

-Do you have suitable tyres with a good grip on potentially slippery conditions?
+Check your tyres – Do you have suitable well-inflated tyres with a good grip?
 If not, why not get winter tyres?
 Check over your tyre pressure and keep a tyre chain in your boot if you are driving in an area prone to deep snow.

 Do you have plenty of fuel for your journey? – To ensure you don’t get stranded in harsh conditions, keep your fuel tank above halfway.

 Never drive tired – Take regular breaks and pay extra attention to what’s around you.

 Check the forecast – Plan your journey around the weather, avoid driving out in potentially dangerous conditions if you can help it.
 Also whilst you are driving, regularly check weather updates so that you can make a detour if need be.

 Charge your phone – Before you set off for a long journey make sure you charge your phone and let people know where and when you are going.